-The HoNOS 65+ is a 12 item instrument developed by the Royal College of Psychiatrists in 1999 to measure particular physical and cognitive problems affecting older people.
+The HoNOS 65+ is a 12 item instrument developed by the Royal College of Psychiatrists in 1999 to measure particular physical and cognitive problems affecting older people8.
 The primary goal of the HoNOS 65+ is to measure specific mental health issues that occur in older people such as agitation and restlessness, delusions occurring in the presence of dementia, the phenomenology of depression and incontinence.
 The Royal College of Psychiatrists found that the HoNOS 65+ was able to discriminate between people suffering from organic and functional illnesses.
-11

-The HoNOS 65+ subscale can be seen at Appendix 2.
-The 12 items are rated by the same severity measure format as the HoNOS.12
+The HoNOS 65+ subscale is provided at Appendix 2.
+The 12 items are rated by the same severity measure format as the HoNOS9.